Elite Casino Events goes pink.

 Hope stands tall.

 The chairwoman for the event from Avon, Natasha Lightner, asked every woman who was a survivor of breast cancer to stand up.
-They sat down as the speaker declared their timeline of since diagnosis: 1 year, five years, 15 years, 20.
+They sat down as the speaker declared their timeline since diagnosis: 1 year, five years, 15 years, 20.
 Seeing the women who have fought and survived a disease that affects 240,000 women annually was an emotional moment.
 Every woman who receives a diagnosis needs to know that there is hope that they can and will be able to return to the lives they had before breast cancer.
 The woman who stood last had 28 years of being a survivor behind her.
-We didn’t catch her name, but to every woman in the room, her name was HOPE.
+We didn’t catch her name, but her name was HOPE to every woman in the room.
 She radiated it.

-Our goal was that the mirror booth photos with the cover ‘Survivor’ would always remind these women of how beautiful and courageous they are.
+Our goal was that the mirror booth photos with the cover ‘Survivor’ would always remind these women of their beauty and courage.
 Their stories give hope to many others who are fighting the same fight, and knowing they’re not alone has to be especially meaningful.

-For those in Pittsburgh who may be looking to contribute to the cause, join the Making Strides Against Breast Cancer walk on Oct.
-19th.
+For those in Pittsburgh who may be looking to contribute to the cause, brows through the current ACS events.
 You’ll be able to find other survivors, caregivers, men, and women in the community, passionate about the fight against breast cancer.
 We hope you’ll join the fight too – so everybody wins.

 By Dawn Takacs and Jessica Sandrock